 What is involved in Eyelid Surgery recovery?

-Most patients are surprised that recovery from eyelid surgery is relatively easy.
-Sutures are removed in less than a week, and most patients return to work in 2-4 weeks depending upon the extent of the surgery.
+Most patients are surprised that recovery from eyelid surgery is relatively easy.* Sutures are removed in less than a week, and most patients return to work after several weeks depending upon the extent of the surgery.*

-Some swelling, bruising, and pain can be expected, and this can last for a week or two.
-Shortly after surgery, bruising can be covered with makeup, and ice packs can be used to reduce swelling.
-A pair of sunglasses also easily disguises the post-op blepharoplasty patient.
+Some swelling, bruising, and pain can be expected, and this can last for a couple of weeks.* Shortly after surgery, bruising can be covered with makeup, and ice packs can be used to reduce swelling.* A pair of sunglasses also easily disguises the post-op blepharoplasty patient.
 Sleeping with your head elevated will also help to prevent further swelling.
 Pain can be managed with medication that we can provide.

 After you have healed, the result is younger looking eyes that will make a significant difference in your overall appearance.* In the mirror, you will see a refreshed and rejuvenated pair of eyes looking back at you.*